Lefty Ruggiero: Aftermath and death

-On July 26, 1981, the Donnie Brasco operation came to an end.
+On July 26, 1981, the Donnie Brasco operation ended.
 FBI agents visited Napolitano's apartment on top of The Motion Lounge and informed him of Brasco's true identity.
-After the Bonanno leadership learned the truth, they immediately went after the men who brought Brasco into their midst.
-Mirra and Napolitano were murdered shortly afterwards.
+After the Bonanno leadership learned the truth, they immediately followed the men who brought Brasco into their midst.
+Mirra and Napolitano were murdered shortly afterward.
 On August 29, 1981, the FBI intercepted and arrested Ruggiero.

-In November 1982, Ruggiero, along with Santora, Antonio Tomasulo, and Anthony "Fat Tony" Rabito, was convicted in a six-week jury trial for racketeering conspiracy, and received a 15-year prison sentence.
+In November 1982, Ruggiero, along with Santora, Antonio Tomasulo, and Anthony "Fat Tony" Rabito, was convicted in a six-week jury trial for racketeering conspiracy and received a 15-year prison sentence.
 Ruggiero refused to believe that Donnie Brasco was a special agent in the FBI and not his associate.
-Ruggiero told his lawyer "He'll never go against us."
-However, after Pistone testified against him, he later said, "I'll get that motherfucker Donnie if it's the last thing I do."
+Ruggiero told his lawyer, "He'll never go against us."
+However, after Pistone testified against Ruggiero, he later said, "I'll get that motherfucker Donnie if it's the last thing I do."

 In April 1993, suffering from lung and testicular cancer, Ruggiero was released from prison after serving almost 11 years.
 He died on November 24, 1994.

 In the 1997 film Donnie Brasco, Benjamin Ruggiero was portrayed by Al Pacino.
 Ruggiero's granddaughter Ramona Rizzo appeared on the TV show Mob Wives on VH-1.